Staff Council Constitution

 Article VI.
 Quorum and Voting

-Fifty percent of the Council delegates shall constitute a quorum, excluding ex-officio and honorary members.
+Fifty percent of the Senate delegates shall constitute a quorum, excluding ex-officio and honorary members.
 A simple majority (more than 50 percent) of delegates present is required to rule on measures except amendments to the Constitution, which requires a two-thirds vote.
 Other measures requiring a two-thirds vote include the installation of honorary delegates, motions to suspend the rules, and other parliamentary motions.
 Robert’s Rules of Order are to be applied.
 The Chair shall abstain from voting except when necessary to break a tie.

 Article VII.
 Election Procedure

 A. Election Committee — The Election Committee shall present a list of nominees to the University community by October 15 of each year.
-Elections shall be completed by November 15, according to procedures approved by the Council and the Chancellor.
-The names of new delegates and alternates shall be reported to the Council Chair, the Chancellor and to the staff by November 20.
+Elections shall be completed by November 15, according to procedures approved by the Senate and the Chancellor.
+The names of new delegates and alternates shall be reported to the Senate Chair, the Chancellor and to the staff by November 20.
 There shall be no limit to the number of nominees for a given position.

 Section 2.
 Special Elections—In the event that any electoral division cannot fill each of its apportioned delegate positions due to the resignation and/or termination of that division’s elected delegates and alternates, a special election shall be held to fill the vacant delegate and alternate positions.
-The Election Committee, in consultation with the Council, and remaining representatives of said division, is charged with initiating and conducting this special election in accordance with instructions for general elections.
+The Election Committee, in consultation with the Senate, and remaining representatives of said division, is charged with initiating and conducting this special election in accordance with instructions for general elections.

 Section 3.
-Election of Officers (Chair, Vice Chair, Secretary/Treasurer and Parliamentarian)
+Election of Officers (Chair, Vice Chair, Secretary, Treasurer and Parliamentarian)

 A. When and By Whom—Election of officers shall be held at the January monthly meeting and conducted by the outgoing Chair.
 The election of the Chair shall be conducted by the Chair-Elect, and then the elected Chair shall conduct the balance of the elections.
 In the event the Chair is nominated for re-election, the responsibility shall pass to the Vice Chair, then the Secretary.
-In the event that both of these officers also are nominated for re-election or are no longer delegates, a delegate of the Council appointed by the Executive Committee shall conduct elections.
+In the event that both of these officers also are nominated for re-election or are no longer delegates, a delegate of the Senate appointed by the Executive Committee shall conduct elections.

-- B. Eligibility—Officers must be elected delegates at the time of their election and during their term in office.
+1. B. Eligibility—Officers must be elected delegates at the time of their election and during their term in office.

 C. Term of Office—Each officer will serve a one-year term and assume his/her duties immediately after election.
 An officer may be re-elected during his/her two-year delegate term.